jentery/engl391/index.md

 1. Build a vocabulary for approaching genre as an action instead of a category.
 2. Learn a methodology for analyzing what genres *do* in video games and how they mediate the motives and objectives of players.
 3. Document, describe, and evaluate the activity of multiple genres in a single game.
 4. Compose your own "player story" *with* a game, not just *about* a game.
-This means you will interact and relate with the game as a process or system instead of treating it like a distinct object to be examined.
+This means you will interact and relate with the game as a process or system instead of treating it like a distinct object to be examined from a distance.
 (I define "player story" in the next section of this syllabus.)

 I'll assume you've no previous experience with games or genre studies in an academic context.